What's the best place to buy contacts?

 Some retailers, such as LensCrafters, have licensed optometrists on-site for easy availability of eye exams and more extended hours of operation compared with a private eye doctor’s office.

-While pricing is often very good, the selection of lenses in stock and ready for immediate pickup may be limited.
+While pricing is often very good, the selection of lenses in stock and ready for immediate pickup may be limited in some cases.
+If LensCrafters doesn't have exactly what you need in stock, you can always order your contacts online after your exam.

 Still, the combination of professionalism, convenient hours and in-person service makes retail stores the best place to buy contacts for many people.